Subhas Chandra Bose: Memorials

 Bose was featured on the stamps in India from 1964, 1993, 1997, 2001, 2016, 2018 and 2021.
 Bose was also featured in ₹2 coins in 1996 and 1997, ₹75 coin in 2018 and ₹125 coin in 2021.

-Netaji Subhas Chandra Bose International Airport at Kolkata, West Bengal.
-Netaji Subhas Chandra Bose Gomoh railway station at Gomoh, Jharkhand.
+Netaji Subhas Chandra Bose International Airport at Kolkata, West Bengal; is named after him, as well as Netaji Subhas Chandra Bose Gomoh railway station at Gomoh, Jharkhand.
 Netaji Express, a train runs between Howrah, West Bengal and Kalka, Haryana.
 Cuttack Netaji Bus Terminal at Cuttack, Odisha.
 Netaji Bhavan metro station and Netaji metro station at Kolkata, West Bengal and Netaji Subhash Place metro station at Delhi.
 Netaji Subhash Chandra Bose Island at Andaman and Nicobar Island.
 Netaji Subhas Chandra Bose Setu (Longest bridge of Odisha) at Cuttack, Odisha.
 Netaji Subhash Chandra Bose Road at Kolkata, West Bengal.
 INA War Museum at Moirang, Manipur.
 Netaji Indoor Stadium at Kolkata, West Bengal, DDA Netaji Subhash Sports Complex at Delhi, Netaji Stadium at Port Blair, Andaman and Nicobar Island.
 Netaji Subhas Open University at Kolkata, West Bengal, Netaji Subhash University of Technology at Delhi, Netaji Subhas University at Jamshedpur, Jharkhand and many other things in India are named after him.
+In 2026, the Sonarpur mountaineering team made the first ascent of an unclimbed peak, approximately 6,274 metres high, in the Chang Chenmo region of the Karakoram in eastern Ladakh.
+In honour of Netaji Subhas Chandra Bose, the peak was named Netaji Subhas Parvat.

 On 23 August 2007, Japanese Prime Minister, Shinzō Abe visited the Netaji Bhawan in Kolkata.
 Abe, who is also the recipient of Netaji Award 2022, said to Bose's family "The Japanese are deeply moved by Bose's strong will to have led the Indian independence movement from British rule.
 Netaji is a much respected name in Japan."

+In 2018, the Government of India renamed some islands in the Andaman and Nicobar Islands: Ross Island, Neil Island, and Havelock Island were renamed Netaji Subhas Chandra Bose Dweep, Shaheed Dweep, and Swaraj Dweep, respectively.
+In 2019, the Government of India inaugurated a museum on Netaji Subhash Chandra Bose and his INA at Red Fort, New Delhi.
 In 2021, the Government of India declared 23 January as Parakram Divas to commemorate the birth anniversary of Subhas Chandra Bose.
 Political party, Trinamool Congress and the All India Forward Bloc demanded that the day should be observed as 'Deshprem Divas'.
-In 2019, the Government of India inaugurated a museum on Netaji Subhash Chandra Bose and his INA at Red Fort, New Delhi.
-In 2022, Government of India inaugurated a Statue of Netaji Subhas Chandra Bose at India Gate.
+In 2022, Government of India inaugurated a statue of Subhas Chandra Bose at India Gate.
 Also in the same year, Government of India started an official award Subhas Chandra Bose Aapda Prabandhan Puraskar, for those who do excellent work in disaster management.